AstFast/UC-ARCV/README.md

 #### Title:

-This project is used to unpack specific files(*.bin/.arcv).
+This project is used to unpack/pack specific files(*.bin/.arcv).

 #### Content

-This project is used to unpack ARCV files
+This project is used to unpack/pack ARCV files

 #### User:

 `UC-ARCV.exe`  `{Files that need to be unpacked}`  `{The folder path where unpacking files are stored}`

 #### ToDo:

-- Support packaging

 - Complete more